Diablo-D/Diablo-D/README.md

 ## Hi there ✨

 🧠 Computer science at Babcock Uni<br/>
-🌌 Current Learner at Test.io <br/>
+🌌 Complete Learner at Test.io <br/>
 ☑️ Multi certified learner at linkdln{www.linkedin.com/in/profile-view-daniel}